 The annual incentive plan is described in the Compensation Discussion and Analysis ("CD&A").
-The long-term incentive program, including a description of types of equity awards, vesting schedules, performance conditions, and events that would accelerate vesting, for grants made in 2022 is summarized in the CD&A. No dividends or dividend equivalents are paid on RSUs or PSUs.
-The following table summarizes the grants of plan-based awards made to our named executive officers during the year ended December 31, 2022:
+The LTIP, including a description of types of equity awards, vesting schedules, performance conditions, and events that would accelerate vesting, for grants made in 2023 is summarized in the CD&A. No dividends or dividend equivalents are paid on RSUs or PSUs.
+The following table summarizes the grants of plan-based awards made to our named executive officers during the year ended December 31, 2023: